For support: call extension 5-Help (212-305-4357) or email us

 High speed network access from off campus is not provided by CUMC.
 If you require it for work purposes you must arrange to use a private vendor and speak to your supervisor or Department Administrator regarding billing.

 Remote Desktop can only be used when connected via VPN.
 It cannot be used for direct access as it is a very insecure method of connecting back to the Columbia network.
-For more information see Columbia University's Remote Access Policy (25K) .
+For more information see the Remote Access section of the Columbia University Information Resource Access Control And Log Management Policy.